-Establishing child protection focal points involves training staff on child protection and supporting a few select individuals so that they can assume certain responsibilities (e.g. training, information-sharing) for their mission components and serve as an interface between child protection staff and their peers.
-As members of their component, focal points can ideally act as 'advocates' for child protection issues from within their component.

-- Some components are required to appoint child protection focal points.
-For example, the UN Infantry Battalion Manual (2020) and the 2017 Child Protection Policy require UN military contingents to appoint child protection focal points at mission headquarters, within UN Battalions, and within Company Headquarters.
-Similarly, the 2017 Child Protection Policy requires the UN Police (UNPOL) components to designate a police child protection focal point at mission headquarters and in field offices.
-Child protection staff have also helped set up focal points within UN military observers (MILOBs) as well as other sections. - Having focal points requires agreement with the relevant unit to prioritize and commit to appointing focal points, clear terms of reference and regular communication between the child protection team and the designated focal point(s). - For sample ToRs for child protection focal points within mission components, see Annex 4 of the Manual (p.
-102-107).
+- Establishing child protection focal points involves training staff on child protection and supporting a few select individuals so that they can assume certain responsibilities (e.g., training, information-sharing) within their mission components.
+These individuals also serve as an interface between their colleagues and child protection staff.
+Ideally, focal points can act as 'advocates' for child protection issues within their component. - Some components are required to appoint child protection focal points.
+For example, the UN Infantry Battalion Manual (2020) and the 2017 Child Protection Policy require United Nations military contingents to appoint child protection focal points at mission headquarters, and within United Nations Battalions and Company Headquarters.
+Similarly, the 2017 Child Protection Policy requires the United Nations Police (UNPOL) components to designate a police child protection focal point at mission headquarters and in field offices.
+Child protection staff have also helped set up focal points within MILOBs as well as other sections. - These arrangements require agreement with the relevant unit to prioritize and commit to appointing focal points, clear terms of reference and regular communication between the child protection team and the designated focal point(s).